JayO-1/system-design-101/README.md

 2. Compute the geohashes for the user's 8 neighbouring cells.
 This is to avoid issues when the user is located at a cell boundary and can be done in O(1) time
 3. Retrieve all the locations that fall under these geohashes in our database.
 Since geohashes are strings, we can use a normal database and build an index on top of the hash values - thus facilitating efficient 2D search.
 4. Rank the results by proximity to the user.
 We will typically store the lat-lon data alongside the geohash in our DB to make this efficient

-This flow highlights the key innovation of geospatial indexes - we can efficiently shortlist potential areas before performing the distance ranking.

 #### Tree-based GeoIndexes